Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Head to Fernando’s Bar.
 The best (albeit only) beach bar to go to!
 With its great vibes, food, and people, Fernando’s is a must-visit on your 3 week Sri Lanka itinerary.

-Pigeon Island and snorkeling/diving: A trip to Pigeon Island is very popular, but from what I’ve heard, the reefs are damaged and the coral has been destroyed from over-tourism.
+Pigeon Island and snorkeling/diving: A trip to Pigeon Island is very popular, but the reefs are damaged, and the coral has been destroyed from over-tourism.

 Where to stay in Trincomalee

 Luxury: Located at the far end of Uppuveli Beach lies Trinco Blu by Cinnamon.
-This luxury beach resort offers an amazing pool and restaurant right on the water’s edge.
+This luxury hotel and beach resort offers an amazing pool and restaurant right on the water’s edge.

 Mid-range: Anantamma Hotel is a great place to stay in Trincomalee thanks to its relaxed atmosphere, friendly staff, and direct beach access.